woodenclock/tp/docs/UserGuide.md

 ### 7. Exporting your entries: `export`
-Maybe you need to share the entries you've collected with someone else.
-In that case, we also provide the option for you to export your data as a Comma Separated Values (CSV) file.
+Do you need to share the entries you've collected with someone else?
+No worries, we have your back!
+We provide a convenient functionality for you to export your data as a [Comma Separated Values (CSV)](#glossary-) file.
 CSV files can be recognized and imported into universally-used tools such as Microsoft Excel, allowing you to share your data and insights with others.

 Format: `export {<FILENAME>}`